 35. Offences

-(1) Any corporation which or person who —

-(a) fails to comply with any of the requirements of this Act within the time or in the manner thereby provided; or

-(b) contravenes or fails to comply with any provision of this Act,

-commits an offence.

-(2) Any corporation or person convicted of an offence against this Act is liable, where no penalty is expressly provided for the offence, to a penalty not exceeding $400.
+[(1), (2) deleted]

 (3) A prosecution for an offence under this Act must be commenced within 2 years after the date on which the offence is alleged to have been committed.

 (4) Where a corporation is charged with an offence against this Act, a person who is concerned or takes part in the management of the corporation may be charged with a like offence and where the corporation is convicted of the offence a person who is so concerned or takes part in the management of the corporation may be convicted of the like offence unless he proves that —